authwit/book-NigerianBizOpsBlueprint/book.md

     \item \textbf{Active Learning:} This is a workbook as much as it is a guide.
 Expect to roll up your sleeves
 \end{itemize}

-Throughout The Nigerian Business Insider's Playbook, you'll find real stories, practical strategies, and insider knowledge that I've gathered from helping countless entrepreneurs navigate their way to success in Nigeria.
+Throughout this playbook, you'll find real stories, practical strategies, and insider knowledge that I've gathered from helping countless entrepreneurs navigate their way to success in Nigeria.
+From understanding the market landscape in \hyperref[ch:understanding-the-nigerian-business-landscape]{Chapter 1} to future-proofing your business in \hyperref[ch:future-proofing-your-business]{Chapter 10}, each section builds on real experiences and proven strategies.

-\section{Quick Assessment: Is Nigerian Market Entry Right for You?}
+\section{Quick Assessment: Is Nigerian Market Entry Right for You?}\label{sec:quick-assessment}

 \begin{workshopbox}
 \textbf{Market Entry Readiness Assessment}